luigi311/Blog/content/furilabs-flx1s/index.md

 Light Speed (Tmobile) seems to work great without any issues.
 While the FLX1s does support the bands for 5g, the 5g connection in the US seems to be unstable and causes issues as a result I have disabled the 5g bands.
 I have seen reports that lots of people outside the US use 5g without any issues.
 Dark Star (AT&T) along with Warp (Verizon) do not work as the upstream carrier have blocks in place for phones that have not gone through their certification process, which furilabs as a small company has not had the resources to go through.

 I use my JMP.Chat eSIM adapter and it works perfectly and even has a built in way to change profiles and add new profiles, it is clunky but it is enough to get the job done.
-It does not work with [eSIM Manager](https://codeberg.org/lucaweiss/lpa-gtk), hopefully it will in the future or the build in app is improved as adding new profiles is a bit of a hassle.
+It does not work with [eSIM Manager](https://codeberg.org/lucaweiss/lpa-gtk), hopefully it will in the future or the built in app is improved as adding new profiles is a bit of a hassle.

 ## US Mobile Light Speed (Tmobile)